partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 <b>( article 13 )</b><br>
 Bodies</p>

 There are **22** different bodies that contribute to the normal functioning of the **PP**.
 Some of these bodies are singular while others compose multiple instances in different geographical locations.
-These bodies are further divided into main, secondary and minor categories; the main bodies focus on political debates while secondary bodies do the technical support necessary for these discussions.
+These bodies are further divided into main, secondary, minor and supra categories; the main bodies focus on political debates while secondary bodies do the technical support necessary for these discussions.
 Minor bodies are composed of members of the **PP** without full membership or are bodies that focus on particular tasks or political projects.
+Supra bodies debate international affairs.
 The convocation, composition and work order are specified in the statutes of the next chapter.

 <p align="center">
 <b>( article 13-b )</b><br>